 - Upwise – Best for financial wellness.
 Upwise goes beyond financial goal-setting to help you create good habits and feel more optimistic about what your money can do for you.

-Additionally, any software, tools, and services that help consumers to obtain additional income streams, such as passive income or side hustles meet the criteria for fulfilling an important consumer need.
+Additionally, any software, and tools that help consumers obtain additional income streams — such as passive income or side hustles that help you get more money — meet the criteria for fulfilling an important consumer need.

 Websites such as AppSumo, for instance, provide steep discounts and lifetime deals on business tools geared toward helping the average consumer quickly and effectively build a side business.